 E. H. - I'm just going to begin with definition.
-First of all we say that, things do not need defining, they are adequately defined already.
+First of all we say that things do not need defining, they are adequately defined already.
 This room is defined by the walls that enclose it.
 So that, when we are defining, we are not defining things, they are already defined.
 We are defining the use of terms.
 We say we define the limits of application of terms.
-We only define the application of the word.8

-Now 'to define', is a word derived from a Latin meaning simply to state the end or limits.
+We only define the application of the word.8 Now 'to define', is a word derived from a Latin meaning simply to state the end or limits.
 The 'fin' in de-fin-ition means - end.
-If I was to define, I must circumscribe, so definition is the same thing as circumscription9.
+If I wish to define, I must circumscribe, so definition is the same thing as one thing and logic another.
+When we fail to make this distinction and expect of Zen to give us something logically consistent and intellectually illuminating, we altogether misinterpret the significance of Zen.
+Did I not state in the beginning that Zen deals with facts and not with generalisations?
+And this is the very point where Zen goes straight down to the foundations of personality.
+The intellect ordinarily does not lead us there, for we do not live in the intellect, but in the will.'
+Eugene is saying that the need for definitions is a language thing only: it's purely about how we can use language, literally when we can use a word and when we can't.
+The objects, the 'things themselves' are defined constantly by their multiple relations with other things in the world; relations which inquiry, science, art etc. constantly struggle to discover, and that language tries to capture in refined symbols and word patterns.

+7 Statements about the nature of the self are rare in Zen literature, self is meant to be experienced, rather than thought out, but one quote from D.T.
+Suzuki (Essays in Zen Buddhism London 1949. p30) does describe it similarly; "What does this 'making one think' explain?
+From this it is apparent that Zen is circumscription9.
 I draw a line and inside it I say I will write all the words to do with a certain idea.

 So if I write inside here the word 'DOG' and say that all about dogs has to be included in this circle.
 And what is not about dogs, must be put outside the circle, so that the circle is our limit.
 That is the 'FIN' in definition.
-To define is to

-8 Eugene is saying that the need for definitions is a language thing only, it's purely about how we can use language, literally when we can use a word and when we can't.
-The objects, the 'things themselves' are defined constantly by their multiple relations with other things in the world, and which inquiry, science, art etc. constantly struggles to discover and language tries to capture in refined symbols and word patterns.
+To define is to indicate the limits of application of terms.
+'Word' itself, we will examine later, We will say shortly - it is the instrument whereby we order our minds.
+You'll notice 'O' 'R' 'D' in the word 'word', this is from the root of ORDER.
+A word is an instrument whereby we 'order' the content of our minds.

+So by definition, we mean circumscription, limitation - not of things, they are already defined - but of the application of our terms.
+So beginning with the definition of definition, we can then proceed.